stegreg/SimulatoreCircuitiLogici/README.md

 >> link MyInputSignal1 MyAnd I1
 >> link MyOutputSignal MyAnd O0
 ```
+The first line declares an and gate, named "MyAnd".
+The following three lines declare the three signals (two inputs and one ouput) that will
+be attached to the gate.
+The last three lines actually make the linking between the and gate and the signals.

 In order to simulate and print the results, the following commands can be used:
 ```